finos/FDC3/docs/api/api-spec.md

     let listener = myChannel.addBroadcastListener((c,e)=>{some code});

-Private are created and obtained as thus:
+App channels are created and obtained as thus:

-    let ac = AppChannel.getOrCreate("a-channel-name");
+    let ac = await channels.getOrCreate("a-channel-name");

 ## APIs
 The APIs are defined in TypeScript in [src], with documentation generated in the [docs] folder.